How To Be The Emotional Coach Your Child Needs To Succeed

 Build a strong relationship with your child.

+You can start by building a deep connection.
 The way children manage socially is dependent upon their interrelationship with their parents.

 Parents are strong role models, and from the moment a child is born, they observe their parents and caregivers and learn about the world around them.
-Their relationships with other children and adults teach them many life lessons.
+Their interactions with other children and adults teach them many life lessons.
 Without a doubt, developing friendships is a big part of family and community life and plays an integral role in a child's overall development and success.

 Emotions send us signals that we need to pay attention to.